-- Retain a diversity of snags and incorporate them into retention patches; - Use retention patches, riparian corridors, and non-merchantable trees to try and link the interior of the block to the surrounding forest; - Providing openings of 10-15 years in age over time; - Applying variable stocking to achieve patchiness; - Reducing conifer stocking or promoting the minimum conifer density; - Maintaining similar species distribution to natural stands; - Giving preference to manual treatments for vegetation control while enhancing moose winter forage; - Using prescribed burning; and - Access related to forestry development should avoid permanent access in winter and calving range and provide screening to wetlands, south-facing slopes, rivers, or openings along highways, secondary roads, and main forestry roads.
+- Retain a diversity of snags and incorporate them into retention patches; - Use retention patches, riparian corridors, and non-merchantable trees to try and link the interior of the block to the surrounding forest; - Provide openings of 10-15 years in age over time; - Apply variable stocking to achieve patchiness; - Reduce conifer stocking or promoting the minimum conifer density; - Maintain similar species distribution to natural stands; - Give preference to manual treatments for vegetation control while enhancing moose winter forage; and - Use prescribed burning, where appropriate.

+Access related to forestry development avoid permanent access in winter and calving range and provide screening to wetlands, south-facing slopes, rivers, and openings along highways, secondary roads, and main forestry roads.